 We can extend $\{(-1-\nicefrac{1}{n},1+\nicefrac{1}{n})\mid n\in\Nat^+\}$ with some regular open sets well-inside $(-1,1)$ which will result in a~proper extension of $\fil$.
 Thus $\fil$ does not represent a point, which is good, since what all the regions in $\fil$ have in common is the interval $(-1,1)$, a~continuum of points.
 For a~positive example, take any point $x\in\Real$ and let $\RO(\topo_x)$ be the family of all regular opens around $x$. $\RO(\topo_x)$ is obviously a~filter, and since the real line is regular, it is round.
-But it must also be an end.
+But it must also be maximal.
 For suppose $\fil$ is a~round filter extending $\RO(\topo_x)$, and let $V$ be an element of~$\fil$ but not of $\RO(\topo_x)$.
 Therefore $x\notin V$. $\fil$ is round, so there is $M\in\fil$ with $\Cl M\subseteq V$.
 Thus, regularity entails existence of a regular open set $R$ around $x$ that is disjoint from $M$.
 But both $R$ and $M$ are elements of $\fil$, so $\fil$ is an improper filter (i.e. $\fil=\RO(X)$).
-Thus $\RO(\topo_x)$ is maximal round filter, i.e., an end.
-Well, this is good, since the family of all regular open sets around~$x$ should uniquely determine~$x$.
+Thus $\RO(\topo_x)$ is maximal round filter.
+This is good since the family of all regular open sets around~$x$ should uniquely determine~$x$.